baztian/speech-tray/README.md

     pip install -r requirements.txt
     pip install .

+### Startup and stop

+    speech-tray
+    kill $(cat "$HOME/.local/share/speech-tray/pid.txt")

+### Add keyboard shortcuts

+In order to control via keyboard shortcuts you can control speech-tray via Unix signals.

+Depending on your window manager you can assign a key to one of the following commands.

+For english (`en-US`) speech recognition:

+    bash -c "kill -SIGUSR1 $(cat "$HOME/.local/share/speech-tray/pid.txt")"

+For german (`de-DE`) speech recognition:

+    bash -c "kill -SIGUSR2 $(cat "$HOME/.local/share/speech-tray/pid.txt")"

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.